Diabetes-related Diseases

 • Avoid all unnecessary trips during Ramadan.

-• Avoid long trips, driving in the morning early, within two hours before sunset and in the bad weather.
+• Avoid long trips, early morning driving, driving within two hours before sunset, and in bad weather.

 • Taking breaks on long trips (if you must drive long ones).

-• Always keep hypoglycemic medications in the car (even when you are fasting).
+• Always keep hypoglycemic medications in the car (even when you are fasting, taking into account the proper storage of the Glucagon Injection Kit).

-• If you feel hypoglycemia, stop the car as soon as possible, turn off the engine, remove the keys and get out of the driver's seat, then eat some fast-acting carbohydrates (such as glucose tablets or candy), some longer-acting forms of carbohydrates, and do not start driving up to 45 minutes after your blood glucose returns to normal.
+• If you feel hypoglycemia, stop the car as soon as possible, turn off the engine, remove the keys, and get out of the driver's seat, then eat some fast-acting carbohydrates (such as glucose tablets or candy), some slow-release carbohydrates, and do not start driving up to 45 minutes after your blood glucose returns to normal.

 Reading times :